Teaching assistant who had sex with 14-year-old pupil in car park is jailed

 The court also heard that Harris had been warned at least twice by a fellow member of staff about “inappropriate conversations” and flirtatious behaviour, including an incident of “play fighting” with a pupil.

-Harris was caught when the boy’s older brother found out about the relationship in January 2020 and his parents soon became aware.
+Harris was caught when the boy’s older brother found out what was going on in January 2020, and his parents soon became aware.

 Judge Caroline Wigin jailed Harris for six years on Wednesday and placed her on the sex offenders register “indefinitely”.